 7) Scalability and Performance

-It is incredibly important to ensure your product’s architecture has a solid foundation so the solution you are building is scalable over time.
-Rather than provisioning servers to scale to the maximum capacity required, serverless architecture changes the entire equation.
-Serverless applications are comprised of independently scalable and managed functions, enabling you to use best of breed technology.
+It is incredibly important to ensure your product’s multi-tenant architecture has a solid foundation.
+This ensures the solution you are building scales as your business grows.
+Rather than provisioning servers to scale to the maximum capacity required, on-demand architecture changes the entire equation.

-AWS is also particularly advantageous for embedding advanced analytics.
-Serverless functions, in particular, are ideal for meeting many of the unique needs of SaaS companies, such as data security and governance.
+The big public cloud providers (AWS, Azure, GCP, etc) are also particularly advantageous for embedding advanced analytics.
+Container-based deployments with on-demand services are ideal for meeting many of the unique needs of SaaS companies, such as data security and governance.

 Watch our video, Building Better SaaS – Incorporating 3rd Party Products, as our CTO, David Abramson,and Natan Cohen, Head of Customer Success, discuss the potential pitfalls and best practices that must be considered when using 3rd party technology within your product.